Honolulu Kyudojo At Mau'umae FAQs

 Is public park land being leased or sold for the dojo site?

-No, the City retains ownership of the park land and is not giving any property right – lease, rent, or otherwise to HKF
+No, the City retains ownership of the park land and is not giving any property right – lease, rent,

 How much land will the dojo take up?

-The dojo will take just ½ acres or 1.5% of the park’s 39 acres.
+The dojo, including parking and landscaping will take just ½ acres or 1.5% of the park’s 30 acres, with a building footprint of 5,091 Sq.
+Ft

 Why is a kyudojo needed?

-Up until 2012, archery, including Japanese archery (kyudo), was allowed in Kapiolani Park.
-After some public concern about safety, those facilities were shut down and DPR ensured there were alternative western archery ranges at Koko Head & Waipio Regional Park, However, no replacement for the kyudo range was ever established.
-This project will remedy that shortcoming at no cost to the taxpayer.
+were alternative western archery ranges at Koko Head, Waipio Regional Park, and West Oahu,.
+However, no replacement for the kyudo range was ever established.
+This project will remedy that

 Who will own and operate the dojo?

-Once construction is complete, the dojo will be gifted to the CCH and become another DPR facility.
-It will be operated by Hawaii Kyudo Foundation under DPR supervision.
+Once construction is complete, the dojo will be gifted to the CCH and become another DPR

-Why Mau’umae and not some other nearby park?
+Why Mau'umae and not some other nearby park ?

 Will this cost the taxpayers anything?

 No. HKF will fund the entire development and construction process.
-Once complete, HKF will pay all maintenance costs.
+Once complete, HKF will

 Will the existing grass portion of the park be disturbed?

 No, the dojo will be built on undeveloped scrubland mauka of the grass portion.
-No part of the existing grass portion of the park will be changed, so current activities such as dog training, dog walking, etc. will not be impacted.
+No part of the

 Can the dojo serve other community uses in addition to kyudo?